 According to an article in Psychology Today, acupuncture is an effective treatment for depression and it can improve hormone balance by releasing endorphins.
 And for stress, an animal study from Georgetown University found that acupuncture significantly reduces stress hormone response.

 Mind-body practices like meditation and yoga have long-been practiced to relieve stress and anxiety and improve sleep.
 According to a study published in the journal Alternative Medical Research in Clinical Practice, regular yoga practice significantly improves stress levels.

-A lack of sleep substantially contributes to hormone imbalance.
+A lack of sleep substantially contributes to hormone imbalances in women.
 Cortisol, the stress hormone, regulates at midnight.
 When you don’t get enough sleep, you never get a break from the hormonal flight/fight response.
 Sleep is also essential for building energy and for emotional and physical recovery.
 When you don’t get enough sleep, your immune system suffers, anxiety and depression rise, brain fog appears, and weight balloons.